aslam-devpro/cybersecurity_internship_project/Project-5 Secure Storage System/Readme.md

 * Enter your vault password in the **Password field**.
 * If the vault doesn’t exist, it will be initialized with this password.
+* User can create the vault at any folder

 ### 3. **Encrypt**